simonappleton/markdown-cv/index.md

 *May 2009 – Apr 2012*

-Created and automated the monthly reporting procedures for this Scottish Government scheme using MS SQL Server, Excel and VBA
+Created and automated the monthly reporting procedures for a Scottish Government fuel poverty scheme using MS SQL Server, Excel and VBA

 ## Skills